 Native Communities Program - Addressing Disparities in Philanthropy . . .

-Honor the Earth is excited to invite your organization to submit a grant proposal for consideration at our Board Meeting, December 12th 2015.
-The deadline for submittal is December 1 2015, 5PM CT.
+Honor the Earth is excited to invite your organization to submit a grant proposal.
 Our priority area of focus is in the protection and revitalization of sacred ways, rivers, and places.
 We are passionate in supporting the opposition to extreme extraction and the transition to an Indigenous economy.
 At this time, our funding is limited to indigenous-led organizations only.

 From remote villages in the Arctic across the prairies of the Dakotas to the mountains of the northeast, Native communities are struggling to protect land, water, ecosystems and ways of life through forward thinking initiatives grounded in indigenous wisdom.
 The success of Native peoples to heal and strengthen our communities remains invisible to mainstream American society.